Towards Overcoming the Undercutting Problem: Introduction

+In particular, the fee-based incentivization framework nurtures a possible new deviating mining strategy called undercutting~\cite{carlsten2016instability}.
 In undercutting, the attacker intentionally forks an existing chain by leaving wealthier transactions out in its new block to attract other (petty compliant) miners to join the fork.
-Unlike honest miners, who follow the longest chain that appears first, petty compliant miners break ties by selecting the chain that leaves out the most transaction fees.
-Carlsten et al. find that undercutting can become the equilibrium strategy for miners, thus making the system unstable as miners are undercutting each other.
-Undercutting is not desired because it hurts the expected profits for honest miners.
-Also, the success of undercutting harms fairness to users who attach high fee rates to transactions and may discourage users from paying higher rates.
+Unlike honest miners, who follow the longest chain that appears first, petty compliant (PC) miners break ties by selecting the chain that leaves out the most fees.
+In \cite{carlsten2016instability}, fees accumulate at a fixed rate and miners claim \emph{all} accumulated fees when creating a new block.
+Thus, a miner undercuts another miner's block because it receives 0 of the fees in the target block but expects nonzero returns via forking.
+Similarly, PC miners join the fork because the undercutter leaves out more fees unclaimed (and they can claim \emph{all} fees in the next block).
+Carlsten et al. find that undercutting can become the equilibrium strategy for miners, thus making the system unstable as miners undercut each other.